How to dispute a fine or infringement

 Brisbane Qld 4001

-If your fine stands and you disagree with the decision from stage one, you can request a review by Council’s Disputes Commissioner if the PIN has been issued for an incident regarding:
+If you disagree with the decision from stage one, you can request a review by Council’s Disputes Commissioner.
+This applies if the PIN was issued for an incident regarding:

 - pool fences

-The Disputes Commissioner is an independent office within Council that will investigate your matter and make a recommendation to either overturn or uphold the decision reached during the stage one review.
+The Disputes Commissioner is an independent office within Council.
+They will investigate your matter and make a recommendation about the decision from the stage one review.

-Your appeal should be made within 14 days of the date on the letter advising you of the stage one decision.
+You should appeal within 14 days of the date on the letter advising you of the stage one decision.

 Lodging your stage two review